PESIII23/f1-driving-style-analytics-tool/README.md

 # Cadillac F1: Driving Style Analytics Tool

 ## Business Need
-In the high-stakes environment of Formula 1, performance optimization hinges on understanding not just the car, but the driver's interaction with it.
-While lap time remains the ultimate metric, it is influenced by numerous external factors—car performance, tire compound, track conditions, and traffic.
+In the high-stakes environment of Formula 1, performance optimization hinges on understanding not only the car, but the driver's interaction with it.
+While lap time remains the ultimate metric, it is influenced by numerous external factors such as car performance, tire compound, track conditions, traffic, and more.

 ## Objective
 To isolate and understand driver behavior, Cadillac F1 requires a telemetry-driven analytics tool that can cluster drivers by driving style, independent of lap time.